-♦ Sun & Abraham ♦ TWFE
+Sun & Abraham | TWFE

-Figure A.5 displays event-study plots for pipeline construction (controlling for new fields, wells, or terminals) using a two-way fixed effects model (black), as well as the approach proposed by Sun and Abraham (2021) (grey), which uses never-treated cells as the comparison group.
-To enable estimation using Sun & Abraham's approach, these figures use a sample that trims never-treated cells more than 50 kilometers from cells that ever contain infrastructure.
+Figure A.5 displays event-study plots for pipeline construction (controlling for new fields, wells, or terminals) using a TWFE model (black), as well as the approach proposed by Sun and Abraham (2021) (grey).
+To enable estimation using Sun & Abraham's approach, these figures use a smaller sample that trims never-treated cells more than 50 kilometers from cells that ever contain infrastructure.
+The dashed horizontal lines plot the estimates from Table 2.